Stage 1 Guidance Notes

 Please cover the following topics in your application:

-Cover Page - General Information: Provide details of both the nominee and the proposer.
+Cover Page - General Information: Provide details of both the nominee and the proposer as well as marketing contacts and social media links.
 This is not part of the judging process.

-Sustainability Development Goals (SDG): Please select up to four SDGs that your application particularly delivers against.
+Sustainability Development Goals (SDG): Please select the top ONE SDG that your application particularly delivers against.
 As educators for future generations of leaders, post-16 education has a critical responsibility for the successful implementation and realisation of the SDGs.
 Education is a transformational element in realising all goals.
 This is NOT a part of the judging process but will be used in various marketing communications and campaigns as a collective of all applications to illustrate the role of applicants in delivering the SDGs.
 Click here for more information on the SDGs.

 Individual Summary: Explain succinctly what you have achieved.
 Please make it as ‘catchy’ and descriptive as possible.
 If you are selected as a Finalist, this text will be included in the Finalists’ online presence.